 Use the free version and sign up for Premium Support

-As well as access to expert stair advice on our forum, via TeamViewer sessions and with our videos, once you’ve finished your design we’ll process the file and send you back all the manufacturing details you need to build it.
+Create your stair with the free version of the software, all design features included.
+Once you’ve finished your design we’ll process the file and send you back the manufacturing details you need to build it.

 If you’d like to get started designing stairs without the stress, then why not try download StairDesigner today?